srobo/kitbook/docs/teams/competition-preparation.md

 Example email sent to potential dropout Team Leader:

-"Your Local Team Coordinator has passed on that you are unfortunately thinking of withdrawing from competing in the competition.
+> Your Local Team Coordinator has passed on that you are unfortunately thinking of withdrawing from competing in the competition.
 Could you give me an idea of what circumstances have prevented you from competing and whether these were anything we could address?
+>

-It seems such a shame to put your team's hard work to waste by not competing.
+> It seems such a shame to put your team's hard work to waste by not competing.
 There is 'tinker time' at the competition to work on your robot further and attending and competing is the culmination of the whole SR process.
+>

-Also by having a kit for all this time, and not competing, you have deprived another team of the opportunity to compete, and we have had to turn away teams this year due to high demand.
+> Also by having a kit for all this time, and not competing, you have deprived another team of the opportunity to compete, and we have had to turn away teams this year due to high demand.
 Securing a team slot and being allocated a kit result in the expectation that you will compete in the competition - slots are limited by the number of kits we have available and the competition is the culmination of the SR year so we want all our teams to be there competing and having fun.
+>

-Furthermore, in terms of entering next year, which we would wholeheartedly encourage, dropping out at this stage would influence the allocation process next year, thereby impacting on your chances of competing.
+> Furthermore, in terms of entering next year, which we would wholeheartedly encourage, dropping out at this stage would influence the allocation process next year, thereby impacting on your chances of competing.
 Attending and experiencing the competition in whatever state the robot is in with be invaluable for future years - it really is the taking part that counts.
+>

-Please do reconsider your decision to withdraw and I look forward to hearing from you."
+> Please do reconsider your decision to withdraw and I look forward to hearing from you.

 ## Information about the competition

 Liaise with Competition Coordinator about information that they would like relayed to the Team Leaders prior to the competition and send email via MailChimp Team Leaders mailist.
 To include information such as the following:

 1. Teams should bring some laptops as we will not be providing any computers/laptops.
 2. Teams should bring any tools that they require to work on their robot while at the competition as we will not be providing any tools.
 3. All of the kit must be returned at the end of the competition (including the white box it comes in).
 If a team wishes to keep the kit for a little longer they must email info@studentrobotics.org ASAP to request a loan extension.
 Any team that has not been granted a loan extension before the start of the competition will have to return all of the kit before they leave on Sunday.